-Last month, the SEC held a roundtable on the proxy process to discuss important proxy issues that impact public companies and their investors.
+Last month, the Securities and Exchange Commission (SEC) held a roundtable on the proxy process to discuss important proxy issues that impact public companies and their investors.
 On Thursday, the Senate Banking Committee followed suit, holding a hearing titled Proxy Process and Rules: Examining Current Practices and Potential Changes.
 (Watch the hearing video here.)

 A key discussion item at today’s hearing was the role of proxy advisory firms.
-These firms provide advice to the investment managers that oversee middle-class Americans’ pensions and 401(k)s – but proxy firm recommendations have been shown to contain errors and can be tainted by conflicts of interest.
-In a letter to the Banking Committee, the NAM argued that targeted reforms are needed to reduce proxy firms’ influence and allow investors to make informed proxy voting decisions.
+These firms provide advice to the investment managers that oversee middle-class Americans’ pensions and 401(k)s, but proxy firm recommendations have been shown to contain errors and can be tainted by conflicts of interest.
+In a letter to the Banking Committee, the National Association of Manufacturers (NAM) argued that targeted reforms are needed to reduce proxy firms’ influence and allow investors to make informed proxy voting decisions.
 The NAM also applauded the Banking Committee for their attention to this critical issue.